DataFire/Integrations/integrations/generated/google_calendar/README.md

   * address `string`: The address where notifications are delivered for this channel.
   * expiration `string`: Date and time of notification channel expiration, expressed as a Unix timestamp, in milliseconds.
 Optional.
   * id `string`: A UUID or similar unique string that identifies this channel.
-  * kind `string`: Identifies this as a notification channel used to watch for changes to a resource.
-Value: the fixed string "api#channel".
+  * kind `string`: Identifies this as a notification channel used to watch for changes to a resource, which is "api#channel".
   * params `object`: Additional parameters controlling delivery channel behavior.
 Optional.
   * payload `boolean`: A Boolean value to indicate whether payload is wanted.
 Optional.
   * resourceId `string`: An opaque ID that identifies the resource being watched on this channel.
 Stable across different API versions.